Paphiopedilum barbigerum

-Paphiopedilum barbigerum is a species of flowering plant in the family Orchidaceae known commonly as the beard carrying paphiopedilum.
+Paphiopedilum barbigerum is a species of slipper orchid in the family Orchidaceae known commonly as the beard carrying paphiopedilum.
 It is native to China, Vietnam, and Thailand.
-It is an endangered species due to habitat destruction and overcollection for the horticultural trade.
+Several cultivated hybrids are available with P. barbigerum.
+It is an endangered species due to habitat destruction and overcollection for horticultural trade.

+Taxonomy

+P. barbigerum was originally described by Tang and Wang in 1940, based on samples from Guizhou, China.
+The epithet is derived from Latin barba ("beard"), referring to the tuft of hairs at the base of its petals.